Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-Students in both the thesis and comprehensive exam tracks will work with a faculty committee made up of a committee chair and two additional members of the faculty.
+Students in both the thesis and comprehensive exam tracks work with a faculty committee made up of a primary faculty advisor and two additional faculty members who provide students with close faculty supervision and mentorship on their exit project.

 Move this whole section up, swapping places with the section above it.